CreamyCookie/qmk_userspace/keyboards/ducktopus/keymaps/vial/features/README.md

 ---

-The goal is to make tap hold behave more intuitively.
+The goal is to make tap hold behave more intuitively by using functions that were created using real typing data.

 This features completely overwrites the way tap hold keys work.